 In 2019, FENW officially changed its name to Eagle Summit Wilderness Alliance (ESWA) to better reflect that its current activities assist the USFS in stewardship of three Wilderness Areas in Eagle and Summit Counties.
-In 2022, the portion of Flat Tops Wilderness in White River National Forest was added to ESWA's volunteer efforts.

-A membership-based organization, ESWA sponsors a monthly e-newsletter, an annual hard-copy newsletter, and several social events, including an annual celebration with a photo contest.
-Our website www.eaglesummitwilderness.org provides historical information, archival records and more details of current volunteer activities.
+In 2022, the portion of Flat Tops Wilderness in White River National Forest was added to ESWA's volunteer efforts to make four areas.
+A membership-based organization, ESWA sponsors a monthly e-newsletter, several social events, including an annual celebration with a photo contest.
+Our website www.eaglesummitwilderness.org provides historical information, archival records and more details and photos of current volunteer activities.